About the CDHGI

 Garrett Campbell, MA

 Garrett graduated from USF with a Master’s Degree in Geography with a concentration in GIS.
-He worked as a Research Assistant in the CDHGI while a graduate student in the Geosciences program.
+He worked as a Research Assistant in the DHHC while a graduate student in the Geosciences program.
 Previously, Garrett earned a Bachelor’s degree from Florida State University in Middle Eastern Studies with a minor in Arabic.
 His research interests mainly consist of Human Geography in the Middle East, North Africa and the Horn of Africa.
-Garrett now works in geospatial intelligence for the US government.

 Brianna Eldridge